sylumer/automators/Meta/Documentation/Vault Templates.md

 status: "complete"
 ---
 # Overview
-The templates used in this vault are applied through the use of the [[Obsidian Templater]] plugin.
+The templates used in this vault are applied through the use of the [[Templater|Obsidian Templater]] plugin.
 This allows for more sophisticated plugins than Obsidian's core template plugin.

 When the templates are inserted into a note, they may prompt for or read in from file additional input that is then used to either modify the file in some way (e.g., inserting text), or to trigger some sort of action.